havilah-12/Laplacian-Noise-Estimation-Audio-dataset-analysis/README.md

 Method of Moments (MOM): MOM estimates the parameters of a distribution by equating sample moments (e.g., mean and variance) to theoretical moments.

 3. Correlation Analysis
-To understand the relationship between the two components of audio data namely skewness and kurtosis, we conducted correlation analysis using appropriate correlation coefficients:
+To understand the relationship between the two components of audio data namely skewness and kurtosis, we conducted correlation analysis using appropriate correlation coefficients.
-.
 4. Joint Probability Density Assessment
 We evaluated the joint probability density function (PDF) of magnetometer data by comparing it with the product of the individual PDFs of each component.
 This assessment provides insights into the joint distribution of the data, highlighting any deviations from the product of individual PDFs.